 This one customer wanted to purchase a C-Arm for under 20K.
 Is it possible?
 YES! but will I do it?
 NO!
 And unlike your first thought in your mind, my answer is not based on money.
 In fact, there are broker-style reps out there who will sell you a unit at under 20K and make a very good profit.
 I, on the other hand, am committed to supplying a unit that’s functional, reliable, and is well supported.
-My principle comes from the simple fact that I only sell what I would buy myself. (& I tend to be a bit conservative buyer who never spends more than $100 on used items on ebay)
+My principle comes from the simple fact that I only sell what I would buy myself.

-Units that can fit within 20K price range (low cost C-Arm) are older Phillips BV, OEC 7700, OEC 9000, and others in that range.
+Units that can fit within the 20K price range (low-cost C-Arm) are older Phillips BV, OEC 7700, OEC 9000, and others in that range.
 (And these are generally made in the 1990s) I sometimes get these units as a trade-in but we do not sell them to end-users.
 We made that decision a long ago because these units cannot be maintained well due to their old age and lack of availability of parts = cannot be supported well.
 So instead of just selling these off with cash margin in ‘As-Is’ condition, you simply won’t find these in my price book.

 You might still think I’m naive to turn away customers if they’re willing to take the risk.
 Consider this.
 If you were looking for a used car for under $5,000 and you knew that you’ll be only getting 2 weeks guarantee and bought a 1998 Corolla with 130K miles from a local car dealer.
 And Corollas are known to last 10+ years but you’re buying a 16-year-old car.
 Let say, unfortunately, it only lasted 3~4 months before the car’s transmission blew out, requiring a $3,000 repair.
 Some people might just walk away saying it’s expected from a 16-year-old car.
 But there will be those others who will be furious that they have to spend more than half of the cost of the car to fix what they just purchased.
 We all know how this will go.
-You can yell all you want at the used car shop, but the store will simply point to purchase agreement that stated ’14 day warranty’ in bold.
+You can yell all you want at the used car shop, but the store will simply point to the purchase agreement that stated ’14 day warranty’ in bold.
 And at the end of the day, you will end up angry and without a running car.

 ‘Believe or not, this is what I’m trying to protect you from’

 If you spent a bit more and got a $10,000 car that comes with a 6-month warranty with an optional warranty you can purchase, this probably wouldn’t have happened.
 The seller knows the car probably won’t break in the next 6 months to a year and that’s why they can offer that warranty to you.
 And yes, your sales rep knows how long roughly your unit will last.
-And I do my best to convey this obvious fact to my customers who might be looking for a low cost C-Arm.
+And I do my best to convey this obvious fact to my customers who might be looking for a low-cost C-Arm.